 Only many years later did Joseph proclaim to have been visited by God and Jesus; and not until many years after that did the first vision story begin to overtake prior story of seeing an angel.
 William Smith’s account helps to illustrate how his family and closest associates were familiar only with Joseph’s talk of an angel.
 Of the first vision, William said, “While engaged in prayer a light appeared in the heavens, and descended until it rested upon the trees… An angel then appeared to him [Joseph Smith, Jr.] and conversed with him upon many things.
 He told him that none of the sects were right; but that if he was faithful in keeping the commandments he should receive, the true way should be made known to him; that his sins were forgiven, etc. The next day… the angel again appeared to him, and told him to call his father’s house together and communicate to them the visions he had received… After we were all gathered, he arose and told us how the angel appeared to him; what he had told him… and that the angel had also given him a short account of the inhabitants who formerly resided upon this continent, a full history of whom he said was engraved on some plates which were hidden, and which the angel promised to show him… All of us, therefore, believed him, and anxiously awaited the result of his visit to the hill Cumorah, in search of the plates containing the record of which the angel told him.”
 (William Smith [Joseph’s brother], William Smith on Mormonism, p.
 8-10)

 Lucy Smith, Joseph’s mother, dates her mentioned revivals to after Alvin’s death in 1823, as she sought comfort in the community.
 The death of her oldest son is not something a mother confuses.
-The revival periods are a great question for some, as Smith’s 1838-39 account states that “great multitudes” joined the various churches.
+The revival periods are an important question for some, as Smith’s 1838-39 account states that “great multitudes” joined the various churches.
 Revivals did not occur in the Palmyra area in 1820.

 Joseph did not identify the 1820 date for his vision until he dictated his history in 1838 – 18 years later.
 It has been suggested that he may have relied upon the affidavits in Mormonism Unvailed to narrow down a year and season only, an argument bolstered by the conflicting ages he provided in earlier accounts.
 The affidavits of his Palmyra neighbors consistently affirm that the Smith family was engaged in treasure-digging in 1820.
 (Early Mormonism and the Magic World View, p.
 141)